-In a world of big things, there are few as striking and as monumental as the Stockton Bight Sand Dunes in the Worimi Conservation Lands at Anna Bay in Port Stephens.
+In a world of big things, there are few as striking and as monumental as the Stockton Bight Sand Dunes in the Worimi Conservation Lands in Port Stephens.

-From fun adventure to ancient heritage, the Worimi Conservation Lands at Anna Bay offers amazing experiences.
+From fun adventure to ancient heritage, the Worimi Conservation Lands at Anna Bay and Williamtown offer amazing experiences.

 The beautiful sandscape is forever changing.
 Created thousands of years ago, the largest moving coastal dunes in the Southern Hemisphere are spectacular.
 The Stockton Bight Sand Dunes, in the Worimi Conservation Lands, cover 4,200 hectares, 1,800 of which are forest, as well as 32kms of the longest moving sand dunes in the southern hemisphere.
 These truly awe-inspiring dunes reach heights of over 30 metres with slopes of up to 60 degrees to form a majestic landscape are ideal for sand-boarding, an exciting activity all year.

 There are various 4WD, quad biking and sand-boarding tours.
 Or saddle up on a horse or on a camel and discover the extraordinary natural beauty.
 Take a fishing rod - the beach fishing is excellent.

 Explore the giant Stockton Bight sand dunes and enjoy four-wheel driving along NSW’s longest beach (with a permit).
 Beach and dune driving in your own 4WD is popular way to enjoy the area at your own pace.
 You’ll need to buy a special beach permit before steering your way onto the sandy stretch.

 The Worimi Conservation Lands (Stockton Bight Sand Dunes) are truly one of nature’s masterpieces.
 Stretching 32kms these are the largest dunes of their kind in the southern hemisphere.